-The term 'Operating Expenses' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Operating Expenses' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the world of business and corporations, operating expenses is the term that pertains to the continuous costs of running a business.
 This makes operating expenses the expenses for everything happening behind the scenes.
 Such operating costs include any expenses incurred for the literal operation of the business.

 You occasionally see the words operating expenses written as OPEX.
 This is especially true in internal memos and documentation that are relevant to the earnings of a company.
 The most frequent operating expenses are those having to do with employee benefits and salaries.
 These commonly make up the biggest individual expenses for a corporation.
 Other operating costs could be office supplies, marketing budgets, licensing and legal fees, raw material expenses, costs of research and development, accounting fees, and office utilities.

 Another key operating expense is depreciation.
 Depreciation proves to be the quantity of value that diminishes in an asset over a period of time.
 This means that accounts can take equipment, vehicles, and other assets and subtract out the lower value off of the initial value to come up with depreciation as assets gradually lose value.
 This depreciation can be counted as an operating expense so long as the asset is still employed by the business in its operations.